-8. The specific criteria and policies of the school district for midyear promotion implemented as provided for in paragraph 4 of subsection 0 of this section.

-\overline{K} .
-I. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion.

-L. For those students who do not meet the academic requirements for promotion and who are not otherwise promoted as provided for in subsection I of this section, a school district may promote the student for good cause only.
-Good-cause exemptions for promotion shall be limited to the following:
+- 6. 5.
+The grade-level performance scores of the student; - 7.
+That while the results of the statewide assessments administered pursuant to Section 1210.508 of this title are the initial determinant, they are not the sole determiner of promotion and that portfolio reviews and assessments are available; and - 8.
+The specific criteria and policies of the school district for midyear promotion implemented as provided for in paragraph 4 of subsection 0 of this section. - K. J. No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - L. For those students who do not meet the academic requirements for promotion and who are not otherwise promoted as provided for in subsection I of this section, a school district may promote the student for good cause only.
+Good-cause exemptions for promotion shall be limited to the following: - 1.
+English language learners who have had less than two (2)

-- 1. English language learners who have had less than two (2) years of instruction in an English language learner program; - 2.
-Students with disabilities whose individualized education program (IEP), consistent with state law, indicates that the student is to be assessed with alternate achievement standards through the Oklahoma Alternate Assessment Program (OAAP); - 3.
-Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education; - 4.
+years of instruction in an English language learner program; - 2.
+Students with disabilities whose individualized education program (IEP), consistent with state law, indicates that the student is to be assessed with alternate achievement standards through the Oklahoma Alternate Assessment Program (OAAP);

+- 3. Students who demonstrate an acceptable level of performance on an alternative standardized reading assessment approved by the State Board of Education; - 4.
 Students who demonstrate, through a student portfolio, that the student is reading on grade level as evidenced by demonstration of mastery of the state standards beyond the retention level; - 5.
-Students with disabilities who participate in the statewide assessments administered pursuant to Section 1210.508 of this title and who have an individualized education program that reflects that the student has received intensive remediation in reading and has made adequate progress in reading pursuant to the student's individualized education program;

-6. Students who have received intensive remediation in reading through a program of reading instruction for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in prekindergarten for academic reasons, kindergarten, first grade, second grade, or third grade; and 7.
-Students who have been granted an exemption for medical

-7. Students who have been granted an exemption for medical emergencies by the State Department of Education.

-M. A student who is otherwise promoted as provided for in subsection I of this section or is promoted for good cause as provided for in subsection L of this section shall be provided intensive reading instruction that includes specialized diagnostic information and specific reading strategies for each student until the student meets grade-level targets in reading.
+Students with disabilities who participate in the statewide assessments administered pursuant to Section 1210.508 of this title and who have an individualized education program that reflects that the student has received intensive remediation in reading and has made adequate progress in reading pursuant to the student's individualized education program; - 6.
+Students who have received intensive remediation in reading through a program of reading instruction for two (2) or more years but still demonstrate a deficiency in reading and who were previously retained in prekindergarten for academic reasons, kindergarten, first grade, second grade, or third grade; and - 7.
+Students who have been granted an exemption for medical emergencies by the State Department of Education. - M. A student who is otherwise promoted as provided for in subsection I of this section or is promoted for good cause as provided for in subsection L of this section shall be provided intensive reading instruction that includes specialized diagnostic information and specific reading strategies for each student until the student meets grade-level targets in reading.
 The school district shall assist schools and teachers to implement reading strategies for the promoted students that research has shown to be successful in improving reading among low-performing readers.